What is subject to sales tax?

 - The procured deliveries and services must be used for the execution of taxable turnover or turnover exempt from sales tax with credit (e.g. for exports or intra-community deliveries, cross-border forwarding of goods).

-- Incorrectly shown sales tax does not give rise to the entitlement to deduct input tax.
+- Incorrectly shown sales tax does not give rise to the entitlement to deduct input tax (e.g. VAT declared although the tax liability would have been transferred)

 When does a sales tax liability accrue?